Faces of the Flathead

 Any season you visit the Flathead will be one to remember, but you’ll soon find that it’s the people who really make this corner of Montana so extraordinary.
-In the first edition of our Faces of the Flathead series, we introduced you to a few of the locals who make the visitor experience authentic and exceptional with their Western hospitality and entrepreneurial spirit.
-With temperatures dropping, we introduce you to a few more folks you’ll likely meet on the snow or over a beer and who will have you falling in love with winter in the Flathead.
+In the first edition of our Faces of the Flathead series, we introduce you to a few of the locals who make the visitor experience authentic and exceptional with their Western hospitality and entrepreneurial spirit.
+With temperatures dropping, you’ll likely meet them on the snow or over a beer - they'll have you falling in love with winter in the Flathead.

 Meet Jessi Wood

 Just 25 miles south of Kalispell, the carved trails of Blacktail Mountain look out over Flathead Lake.
 It’s here where local skiers flock for fresh snow, sunshine and time with friends and family.
 Jessi Wood has been part of the Blacktail family since it was founded more than 20 years ago.
 From ski instructor at the beginning to HR manager and snow sports director today, Jessi has literally lived her life on the mountain.
 Jessi grew up skiing on Big Mountain (today’s Whitefish Mountain Resort), but when her dad, Steve Spencer, then mountain manager of Big Mountain, set his sights on U.S. Forest Service land south of Kalispell to build another ski area where locals could enjoy good snow and affordable prices, Jessi and the family followed the dream.